 In deciding on a radon test kit, take into account the following aspects:

-Tests’ Purpose: For those who require an instant snapshot of your radon level in the air, a quick test may be appropriate.
+Tests’ Purpose: A quick test may be appropriate for tests that require an instant snapshot of your radon level in the air.
 A longer-term testing kit is used to obtain more reliable and long-term data.

 Methods for Testing Your Home for Radon